2023 Best Communication & Journalism Schools in Arkansas

 On average, communication and journalism graduates from UARK take out $21,905 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $302.

-The excellent programs at Ouachita Baptist University helped the school earn the #2 place on this year’s ranking of the best communication and journalism schools in Arkansas.
+A rank of #2 on this year’s list means Ouachita Baptist University is a great place for communication and journalism students.
 Ouachita Baptist is a small private not-for-profit school located in the town of Arkadelphia.

 After completing their degree, communication and journalism graduates from Ouachita Baptist carry an average student debtload of $24,747.